Various pink and red heart shapes and scribbles overlapping on a red background.

 Breast cancer charity CoppaFeel! exists to educate and remind every young person in the UK that checking their boobs is super important, and could save their life one day.

-For Valentine’s Day 2021, they partnered with online retailer Scribbler cards alongside makeup giant Avon, and lingerie brand SimplyBe, to design and produce an eye-catching range of cards and candles to promote their message.
+For 2021, they partnered with online retailer Scribbler cards alongside makeup giant Avon, and lingerie brand SimplyBe, to design and produce an eye-catching range of cards and candles to promote their message.
 These could be sent to partners or pals, tapping into the rapidly growing Gal-entine’s market.

 Using social media to promote the cards across the three companies led to almost £10,000 being raised to help support CoppaFeel! on their mission to educate young people on how to check themselves and have the best possible chance of surviving breast cancer.